udexon/GEISHA/G0_Jitsi_Meet.md

 We may euphemistically call G0 "Geisha Doll" or "Geisha Dummy".

+We shall not over-complicate the discussions for now with the detailed internal structure of Phoscript PHP where the colon definition words (CDW) are kept in an array.
+We shall satisfy ourselves with a solution in the form of psedocode, and we invite interested readers to work out the complete solution, which we shall explain in a future tutorial.

 There are at least two good signs concerning the robutness of the theory of GEISHA: